gomeslelino/IoT-Comfort-Assessment/README.md

 The excel file "IoTReadings" with the readings and button votes compiled was loaded into a Jupyter Notebook file for preprocessing.
 These were the steps for this phase:

 1 - Blank Values Handling: somethings the sensors would fail to send a reading for one of the specific measured elements in short intervals.
-KNNImputer was used do handle this cases for the readins of Humidity, Temperature, dB and particles.
+KNNImputer was used do handle this cases for the readins of humidity, temperature, dB and particles.

 2 - Redistributing Votes: because the votes were uploaded to the cloud less frequently (every 5 minutes instead of 1), a script was necessary to redistribute the vote quantities for the minutes without uploads.